 A Fidelity Investments study discovered that setting specific financial goals does help get your fiscal house in order.
 56% of those surveyed said their finances had improved, a much better result than most New Year’s resolutions.

-Give yourself a financial checkup and see where you can improve your savings and spending habits.
+Give yourself a financial checkup and see where you can improve your saving and spending habits.
+Here are 16 financial habits that will lead you to a prosperous new year:

 - Increase your savings.
 Save 16% more than you would normally on all your savings, including your employee pension if you are not contributing the maximum amount already.
 By making modest adjustments, you won’t miss the money as much.